Frolic (instrumental)

 "Frolic" is an instrumental by the Italian composer Luciano Michelini.
 It was composed in 1974 for the film La bellissima estate, where it was used to represent the character of the barone rosso.
 "Frolic" is better known as the theme from the American sitcom Curb Your Enthusiasm.
 It was chosen by the series' creator, Larry David, who had heard the music in a bank advertisement four years prior.
 Apart from that, "Frolic" has been used as backing music for several advertisements, and in a rap song by Snoop Dogg.

-"Frolic" takes inspiration from circus music and the bossa nova.
-The piece features a combination of a tuba, a mandolin, a banjo and a piano as well as several instruments used for effects.
-This combination of instruments has been frequently commented on due to its unusual nature.
+"Frolic" takes inspiration from circus music and bossa nova.
+The piece features a combination of a tuba, a mandolin, a banjo, and a piano, as well as several instruments used for effects.
+This combination of instruments is considered unusual and has been a frequent subject of commentary.

 History

 La bellissima estate

 Luciano Michelini is an Italian composer, born in 1945.
 Michelini originally composed "Frolic" for the 1974 film, La bellissima estate.
 When used in the film, the song was called "Il barone rosso".
 It was created by Michelini to represent the barone rosso (red baron), a comedic character played by Lino Toffolo who entertains a group of children.
 Following La bellissima estate, "Frolic" was included in a music library (Universal Production Music) and was used sparingly in advertisements and Italian television, such as Le Iene.